marcglasberg/asyncredux.com/flutter/advanced-actions/action-status.md

 It will be `false` if the action is still running, or if it hasn't been dispatched yet.

-You can use `action.status.isCompletedOk` to check if a dispatched action finished without errors (in more detail, if the action's methods `before` and `reduce` finished without throwing any errors).
+You can use `action.status.isCompletedOk` to check if a dispatched action finished without errors (in more detail, if the action methods `before` and `reduce` finished without throwing any errors).

 You can use `action.status.isCompletedFailed` to check if the action finished with errors.